Peakboard/peakboard-templates.github.io/_templates/Departure-Times-Airport/en.md

 ---
 layout: article
-title: Overview of Departure Times for Stuttgart Airport
+title: overview of departure times for stuttgart airport
 description:
   - This template is used for the visualization of departure APIs (= interfaces) of Stuttgart Airport.
 Three terminals with the current flight times as well as an overview of further flights in the following two hours and delays are visualized.
 lang: en